 Primary Sampling Methods

 There are primarily two methods of sampling the elements in the cluster sampling method: one-stage and two-stage.

 In one-stage sampling, all elements in each selected cluster are sampled.
 In two-stage sampling, simple random sampling is applied within each cluster to select a subsample of elements in each cluster.

 The cluster method must not be confused with stratified sampling.
 In stratified sampling, the population is divided into mutually exclusive groups that are externally heterogeneous but internally homogeneous.

 For example, in stratified sampling, a researcher may divide the population into two groups: males vs. females.
 Conversely, in cluster sampling, the clusters are similar to each other but with different internal composition.

 The cluster method comes with a number of advantages over simple random sampling and stratified sampling.
 The advantages include:

 1. Requires fewer resources

 Since cluster sampling selects only certain groups from the entire population, the method requires fewer resources for the sampling process.
-Therefore, it is generally cheaper relative to the simple random or stratified sampling as it requires fewer administrative and travel expenses.
+Therefore, it is generally cheaper than simple random or stratified sampling as it requires fewer administrative and travel expenses.